The Texas Board of Nursing and the Commission on the Collegiate Nursing Education accredit the Bachelor of Science nursing program.

 - Weekend/Evening Program Checklist [pdf]

-- BS Student Handbook [pdf]
+- Student Handbook [pdf]

 - Drug and Criminal Background Check Policy [pdf]